Our Vision and its Impact

 The firm supports and participates in various local and national organizations, such as the national Leadership Council on Legal Diversity (LCLD), where our managing member is directly engaged.
 We also participate in the LCLD Fellows Program.

-We initiate and participate in numerous outreach programs to connect with organizations in our communities, including LGBT Advocacy groups and others, as well as local high schools with large minority representation.
+We initiate and participate in numerous outreach programs to connect with organizations in our communities, as well as local high schools with large minority representation.
 We are founding members of the Greater Cincinnati Minority Council and the Business Diversity Network of Kentucky, and have continuously invested significant funding and volunteer work toward their missions while also serving as co-chairs and board members.
 We actively participate in the Chief Diversity Officer Roundtable, an organization providing an exclusive forum for business executives to share their knowledge and best practices for diversity and inclusion.

 The firm strives to offer an environment in which everyone can plan to succeed and advance, and if they choose, also find time to raise a family.
 This means that we support alternative work schedules and flexible working arrangements for our attorneys.